ChamilJose/ChamilJose/README.md

 # 👋 About Me

-Hi there!
-I’m a **Computer Engineering** student at **ULPGC** (University of Las Palmas de Gran Canaria).
-I’m passionate about **software development**, especially when it’s used to solve real-world problems and improve people's lives.
-Alongside my engineering journey, I’ve been learning **graphic design** on my own, which allows me to bring a creative edge to the tech world.
-I’ve always been fascinated by how good design can complement functionality, and I strive to merge the two in web and app development projects.

-My experience goes beyond just coding — I also have a deep interest in **photography**, which has helped me develop an eye for detail and aesthetics, both in visual design and user interface creation.
-This combination of technical and creative skills allows me to work on holistic projects where **UX/UI** and **functionality** come together seamlessly.
+Hi!
+I’m a **Computer Engineering** student at **ULPGC** with a passion for **software development** and **graphic design**.
+I enjoy blending technical skills with creativity to build **web** and **app** solutions that solve real-world problems and improve user experiences.

-I also had the incredible opportunity to study abroad in **Poland** through the **Erasmus program** at **Cracow University of Technology**, where I learned advanced programming techniques, gained exposure to international tech ecosystems, and worked with a diverse team of students.
-This experience broadened my perspective and reinforced my passion for collaboration across cultures.
+Alongside coding, I have a strong interest in **photography**, which enhances my eye for detail in **UI/UX** design.
+I also had the opportunity to study abroad in **Poland** through the **Erasmus program**, where I gained valuable insights into advanced programming and international tech ecosystems.

-Whether it’s **web development**, **app design**, or **UI/UX**, I’m always exploring new technologies and looking for ways to enhance user experiences.
-My goal is to build beautiful, functional applications that people love to use.
+I’m always exploring new technologies to create beautiful, functional applications that users love.

 ---